Android NDK/Native API Guidelines

 If the API only allows for a single callback to be set, use “setCallback” terminology

-In such a case, the void* must be passed to both the setCallback method as well as passed to the callback on invoke.
+In such a case, the void* context argument must be passed to both the setCallback method as well as passed to the callback when invoked.

 To clear the callback, allow setCallback to take NULL to clear.